-MTD snow engines are equipped with a choke and a primer.
-Both must be used to start the engine.
-The choke should be opened when the engine starts.
-This can be a source of starting issues with customers who are not familiar with manual chokes.
+78/83/90 series MTD engines are equipped with a choke.
+The snow engines are also equipped with a primer, both of which must be used to start the engine.

+- NOTE: The choke should be opened after the engine starts.
+This can be a source of starting issues with customers who are not familiar with manual chokes. - NOTE: On the summer engines, the entire choke mechanism is part of the carburetor.
+See Figure 4.20.